-- (d) Except as otherwise provided in subsection 4 of section 50 of this act, if an individual does not assent to an agreement, a provider may receive for educational or counseling services it provides to the individual a fee not to exceed \$100 or, with the approval of the Commissioner, a larger fee.
+- (d) Except as otherwise provided in subsection 5 of section 50 of this act, if an individual does not assent to an agreement, a provider may receive for educational or counseling services it provides to the individual a fee not to exceed \$100 or, with the approval of the Commissioner, a larger fee.
 The Commissioner may approve a fee larger than \$100 if the nature and extent of the educational or counseling services warrant the larger fee. - 5.
 If, before the expiration of 90 days after the completion or termination of educational or counseling services, an individual assents to an agreement, the provider shall refund to the individual any fee paid pursuant to paragraph (d) of subsection 4. - 6.
-Except as otherwise provided in subsections 3 and 4, if an agreement contemplates that creditors will settle an individual's debts for less than the principal amount of the debt, compensation for services in connection with settling a debt may not exceed, with respect to each debt, 30 percent of the excess of the principal amount of the debt over the amount paid the creditor pursuant to the agreement less, to the extent it has not been credited against an earlier settlement fee: - (a) The fee charged pursuant to subparagraph (1) of paragraph (b) of subsection 4; and
+Except as otherwise provided in subsections 3 and 4, if an agreement contemplates that creditors will settle an individual's debts for less than the principal amount of the debt, compensation for services in connection with settling debt may not exceed one of the following applicable settlement fee limits, the terms of which must be clearly disclosed in the agreement: - (a) With respect to agreements in which a flat settlement fee is charged based on the overall amount of included debt, the total aggregate amount of fees charged to an individual under this chapter, including fees charged under subparagraphs (1) and (2) of paragraph (b) of subsection 4, may not exceed 17 percent of the principal amount of debt included in the agreement at the agreement's inception.
+The flat settlement fee authorized under this paragraph must be assessed in equal monthly payments over not less than half of the length of the plan, as estimated at the plan's inception, unless: